mricon/b4/docs/contributor/send.rst

 Configuring the web endpoint
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-The web endpoint you will use is going to be dependent on the project.
+Which web endpoint to use is going to be dependent on the project.
+For
-For the Linux kernel and associated tools (like Git, B4, patatt, etc),
+the Linux kernel and associated tools (like Git, B4, patatt, etc), you
-the kernel.org endpoint can be enabled by adding the following to your
+can use the kernel.org endpoint by adding the following to your
 ``~/.gitconfig``::

     [b4]